albaintor/integration-kodi/README.md

 ### Supported commands for Remote entity
-- Send command : commands are sent as KB keymap commands in JSON RPC (see [Kodi keyboard map](https://github.com/xbmc/xbmc/blob/master/system/keymaps/keyboard.xml) and more specifically [Action Ids](https://kodi.wiki/view/Action_IDs) for the list of available commands)
+- Send command : custom commands or keyboard commands which sent as KB keymap commands in JSON RPC (see [Kodi keyboard map](https://github.com/xbmc/xbmc/blob/master/system/keymaps/keyboard.xml) and more specifically [Action Ids](https://kodi.wiki/view/Action_IDs) for the list of available keyboard commands)
 Example : type in `togglefullscreen` in the command field of the remote entity to toggle full screen
 - Send command sequence (same commands as above)
 - Support for the repeat, hold, delay parameters